shrideio/shoebox/src/packages/README.md

         - Create two users, one for consuming feeds `FeedConsumer` and another for publishing packages `PackagePublisher`.
 Click [Create User] for opening the _Create User_ dialog, leave the _Group membership_ field blank.

         - Open the _Tasks_ tab.
-Firstly, deprive `Anonymous` from the `View & Download Packages` task by removing the entry.
+Firstly, deprive `Anonymous` of the `View & Download Packages` task by removing the entry.
 Then, assign the `View & Download Packages` task to `FeedConsumer`, and the `View & Download Packages` and `Publish Packages` tasks to `PackagePublisher`.

         - Click [Add Permission] to open the _Add Privilege_ dialog and create the associations listed below.